A. The maiden and her beloved continue to praise each other.

 ii.
 “The position of the left hand under her head would suggest that the two are lying down and that with the right hand he is enfolding and caressing her.”
 (Carr)

 iii.
 “Enraptured in her love, Shulamith invited Solomon to enjoy her sexually.
-The language that she used here appears again in 4:6 and 8:14 in contexts that definitely refer to physical intimacy.”
+The language that she used here appears again in Song of Solomon 4:6 and Song of Solomon 8:14 in contexts that definitely refer to physical intimacy.”
 (Estes)

 iv.
 Since the maiden describes a dream or daydream, this describes her desire and not an action.
 “Here perhaps the RSV translation of Song of Solomon 2:6 is preferable: ‘O that his left hand were under my head, and that his right hand embraced me!’”
 (Kinlaw)